Ford Faculty Endowment Award Criteria

 - Curriculum development.

 - Professional development initiatives.

 - Integration of teaching and scholarship to benefit student learning process.

 - Ten to twenty years of service at JMU.

 Nominations: Colleges are invited to make one nomination for each award.
 Nominations must be made through the dean and supported by the nominee’s academic unit.
 Documents to be included in the nomination packets are described below.
-Nominations are submitted to the Vice Provost for Academic Development by February 1, 2015.
-Award decisions will be made by March 1, 2015.
+Nominations are submitted to the Vice Provost for Research and Scholarship by February 15, 2016.
+Award decisions will be made by March 15, 2016.

-- Selection committee includes: Vice Provost for Academic Development (chair), Faculty Senate representative and two members from Academic Council appointed by Provost.
+- Selection committee includes: Vice Provost for Research and Scholarship (chair), Faculty Senate representative and two members from Academic Council appointed by Provost.

 - Committee recommends recipients to Provost who makes award.

-- Nomination packets should include the faculty member’s current CV, a nomination letter from the dean, unit head or unit PAC (no more than two pages in length), addressing the nominee’s record of accomplishment in one or more of the award criteria.
-Additionally, the packet should include a personal statement from the nominee addressing accomplishments and contributions to the profession (two to three pages in length).
+- Nomination packets should include the faculty member’s current CV, a nomination letter from the dean, unit head or unit PAC (no more than three pages in length), addressing the nominee’s record of accomplishment in one or more of the award criteria.
+Additionally, the packet should include a personal statement from the nominee addressing accomplishments and contributions to the profession (no more than three pages in length).

 - Terms of award: one-year award, non-renewable.